swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ## Steps

-### Upload prediction logs to Google Cloud Storage in batches
+### Upload prediction logs to a storage bucket in batches

 The BentoML service writes monitoring records to local files inside the pod.
 To make those logs durable, you will add a Fluent Bit sidecar to the model pod.
-Fluent Bit tails the local log files, buffers them in memory and on disk, and uploads them to Google Cloud Storage when a batch reaches a configured size or age.
+Fluent Bit tails the local log files, buffers them in memory and on disk, and uploads them to the storage bucket when a batch reaches a configured size or age.

 !!! note "Why a sidecar?"